 To use the program you'll need to download it, install it and then register it through a valid email address.
-The process is very quick and you'll be soon able to use the software.
+The process is very quick and you'll soon be able to use the software.

-The Softorino YouTube Converter is easy to use: simply copy a YouTube URL and the program will automatically detect it.
+Softorino YouTube Converter is easy to use: simply copy a YouTube URL and the program will automatically detect it.
 If it doesn't, paste the URL into the app, select a video quality setting or just select 'Audio only'.
 Then select the iPhone logo and connect your device to your Mac or PC.